Who we help

 We are working in partnership with Help for Heroes, The Royal British Legion and other services organisations to provide assistance dogs for veterans and those wounded in service.

 Canine Partners’ primary focus is to help adults with physical disabilities.
 This means that sadly we do not provide assistance dogs to:

 - People under the age of 18

-- Those whose sole reason for applying relates to epilepsy, autism, dementia or mental health issues, and who do not have any physical disability
+- Those whose sole reason for applying relates to epilepsy, autism, dementia or mental health issues

 For more information about other assistance dog charities that may be able to help people with these disabilities, please visit our assistance dog charities information page.

 Some of our amazing partnerships

 There are hundreds of disabled people across the UK partnered with our dogs, each with a different story to tell about how their lives have been enhanced by our amazing canine partners.

 Discover how canine partner Kingston supports Jackie and how he has saved the NHS money.… read more